 I really seem to be struggling on this one.

-Some of these brands say they are Vegan and Paraben free, then you look deeper
+Some of these brands say they are Vegan and Paraben free, then you look deeper, it is very difficult to find totally clean products so far.

 ( and some of them really make it hard to find the list of ingredients)